Suppan/Delta-Mix/README.md

 # **Delta-Mix**

-Application for basic mixing of sound samples with algorithmic based time-intervals written in tcl-tk
+Application for basic mixing and edit of sound samples via Csound

 Input: